 Trump's cabinet, in summary: How rich, how conservative, how friendly to Canada?

-There are 1 comment on the Truro Daily News story from Friday, titled Trump's cabinet, in summary: How rich, how conservative, how friendly to Canada?.
-In it, Truro Daily News reports that:
+There are 1 comment on the Journal-Pioneer story from Friday, titled Trump's cabinet, in summary: How rich, how conservative, how friendly to Canada?.
+In it, Journal-Pioneer reports that:

 Donald Trump has now named most of his cabinet picks, including the senior positions.
 Here's what the next U.S. administration looks like: His proposed education secretary, billionaire Betsy DeVos, promotes alternatives to public schools.